ferpar/d3-map-base/readme.md

 This is an exercise demonstrating a d3-map that adapts to the size of its container.

-It also showcases animated highlighting of regions on hover.
+It also showcases animated highlighting of regions on hover as well as focusing on part of the svg content via the viewBox attribute.